nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-javascript/index.md

 }
 ```

 This is what we want our graph to return.
-Now let's write a class that will create this.
+Now let's write a class to do just that.

 ```js
 class Graph {